FuraxFox/malswitch/README.md

 #### Exposed API

 * `submission-queue/POST(binary,tag,value)->UUID` - submit an entry to queue and return the malware submission UUID
+* `submission-queue/GET` return the list of the entries in the queue
+* `submission-queue/GET(uuid)` return the information of an entry in the queue
 * `submission-queue/*` - return HTTP 400 error

 #### Files